forye/Atomistic-Simulations-Of-Materials/readme.md

 # Fortran vs Numpy for classical MD
-### Code in Different Language Project comparing Fortran implementation and NumPy implementation.
+### Code in Different Language Project comparing Fortran implementation and NumPy implementation of classical Molecular dynamics code.

 This project provides a Python alternative to the Fortran code, simulating the colliding spheres model with periodic boundary conditions.
 The model is described in [link_to_article](#link_to_article).